jcohen40-spec/Teiko-Teknical/README.md

   normalized relational form.
 - **Cell population columns → a long-format table.** The wide `cell_counts` schema (one column per population) works well for a fixed, known set of 5 populations.
-If Loblaw Bio started measuring new populations over time, or different panels per project, a wide schema would require schema migrations (`ALTER TABLE ADD COLUMN`) every time a new population is introduced.
-A long-format `cell_counts(sample_id FK, population, count)` table (which I used in an earlier draft of this schema) avoids that entirely — new populations are just new rows, and it also makes it trivial to write population-agnostic aggregate queries (`GROUP BY population`) that don't need to be rewritten as the panel grows.
+If we started measuring new populations over time, or different panels per project, a wide schema would require schema migrations (`ALTER TABLE ADD COLUMN`) every time a new population is introduced.
+A long-format `cell_counts(sample_id FK, population, count)` table avoids that entirely — new populations are just new rows, and it also makes it trivial to write population-agnostic aggregate queries (`GROUP BY population`) that don't need to be rewritten as the panel grows.
+Moving to a long format might be less structurally intuitive, but it would be more analytically efficient with more cell types or a larger dataset.
-- **Partitioning / indexing strategy.** With thousands of samples per project, queries that filter heavily by `project_id`, `condition`, or `time_from_treatment_start` (as Part 3 and Part 4 already do) would benefit from composite indexes on those common filter combinations, and potentially partitioning large tables by project or by trial phase.
+- **Partitioning/indexing strategy.** If we find that we are frequently filtering by the same grouping methods, we might consider adding unique indexes that reflect rows that are often grouped.
 - **Separating raw data from derived/analytic tables.** Right now, Parts 2-4 recompute their summaries from `cell_counts` on every run.
-  At scale, with expensive or frequently-reused analyses, I'd materialize commonly-needed aggregates (e.g. per-sample relative frequencies) into their own table or a scheduled batch job, so the dashboard doesn't recompute the same joins/aggregations from scratch on every page load.
+  At scale, saving these values to avoid duplicate recalculation would be beneficial and save on computational energy and time.
-- **A metadata/analysis-registry table.** With "various types of analytics," it becomes worth tracking *what* analyses have been run, on what data version, with what parameters — essentially light experiment tracking — so results are reproducible and auditable as the number of analyses grows beyond what any one person can hold in their head.
+- **A metadata/analysis-registry table.** It might be beneficial, at larger scale, to develop a storage method to understand how the data has been grouped, queried, analyzed, etc such that it is easier to go back and review previous processes that were run.
 ## Code structure

 - **`load_data.py`** (Part 1) is deliberately dependency-free (standard